JJTan9/JJTan9/README.md

 <h1 align="center">Hello There👋, My name is Jay Jay Tan</h1>
 <h3 align="center">Future Web Developer</h3>

-🌱 I’m currently learning **IT** with the hope of being a future web developer
+🌱 I’m currently studying the course of **IT** with the hope of being a future web developer